StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition/java/README.md

 ![Example JUnit buttons in VSCode](./Example-Run-JUnits-In-VSCode.jpg)

-You should see the circles on the lefthand side.
-They're checkmarks in this case, because we've already run the unit tests, but they can also come up as a red circle for failures or a green play button.
+You should see the circles on the left-hand side.
+They are checkmarks in this case, because we've already run the unit tests, but they can also come up as a red circle for failures or a green play button.

 For more information, see Microsoft's official guide - [Testing Java with Visual Studio Code - Features Section](https://code.visualstudio.com/docs/java/java-testing#_features).